mcdofrenchfreis/AuthenticationFASTAPI/README.md

   - `SMTP_FROM_NAME` (defaults to `Auth App`)

 Notes:
-- `app/mailer.py` contains optional override constants (for local/dev).
-Avoid hardcoding real secrets in source code.
+- Do not hardcode secrets in source code.
+Prefer setting them via `.env` or environment variables.
 - For Gmail, set up an App Password and use STARTTLS on port 587.

 ## Database